ChesterHsieh/ChesterHsieh.github.io/_posts/2019-01-04-Python Advanced Skills.md

 # Asyncio
 It's black magic when you try to scrape with API.
 Every limitations on server you use is disclosure.
 Here's my usage case. **Pain point is waiting for I/O** .
-Use spider might be good idea, but the poi
+Use spider might be good idea, however run Asynchronous process is much easier.

+## Rough Idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1MDk5MjQ4OF19
+eyJoaXN0b3J5IjpbMTc5ODM0OTk3Nl19
 -->